Cebu flowerpecker

 The Cebu flowerpecker (Dicaeum quadricolor) is a small passerine bird.
 It is endemic to Cebu Island in the Philippines.
 Feared to have become extinct early in the 20th century, it was rediscovered in 1992 in a small patch of limestone forest in the Central Cebu Protected Landscape.
 It has since been found at three other sites, namely the Nug-as forest of Alcoy, Mount Lantoy of Argao and the forests of Dalaguete.
 While sightings until the 2000s were frequent, this species became rarer and rarer and some now believe that this species is now extinct.
-There are unverified sightings in Tabunan with the latest claimed in 2024.

 This four-colored bird normally grows to 11 or 12 centimeters.
 The male is characterized by a large, triangular, scarlet to vermilion coat stain.
 In the female, the top is brown.
 The Cebu flowerpecker consumes small fruits and mistletoe plants and is generally active in the mornings to avoid competition with more aggressive birds.
 Despite attempts to protect its habitat it remains critically endangered due to illegal logging.

 Description

-This four-colored bird normally grows to 11 or 12 centimeters.
+This four-colored bird normally grows to 11 or 12 cm.
 The male is characterized by a large, triangular, scarlet to vermilion coat stain.
 The lower back is ochre with green approach.
 Back, neck, head and sides of neck, wings and tail are glossy blue-black.
 The underside is pale yellow.
 Chin, belly center, armpits, under tail-coverts, and under wing-coverts are white.
 The edges are blurred light olive.

 In the female, the top is brown.
 The head is slightly faded olive, the back, the wing-coverts and outer webs of secondaries are strongly washed out olive.
 The rump is almost entirely olive-yellow.
 The underside is white with a faint gray olive-yellow approach that is brighter towards the center of the chest and abdomen.
 The under wing-coverts, shoulders and inner webs of the quills are white.